SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/time-type.md

 ---
+title: crmscript_datatypes_time
-title: Time data type
+description: Time data type
-uid: crmscript_datatypes_time
-sortOrder: 60
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Time data type

 **Time** is a complex data type representing the time of the day in hours, minutes, and seconds.
 The default value is now.
 ISO 8601 uses the 24-hour clock system.